ahmad-ali14/web-scraping---get-all-businesses-data-in-any-city/readme.md

 ## overview

+> In this project You need to deal with json, csv, xls files along with web scraping and node.js

 Get All data for all businesses in any specific city in the world.

 This will be useful for: